 “Taking antidepressants is playing God, He can heal you.”

 Yes, God can heal.
-Sometimes he doesn’t just flick a switch make the illness vanish, sometimes the healing comes through the conventional ways of doctors, psychiatrists, counsellors, therapists and medication.
-By persuading someone not to take their medication in preference for a fast, supernatural healing that God may not have in store for them, the sufferer is being denied something that will help them, right now.
-In John 5:1-15, Jesus only healed one man out of the many who were gathered.
-Not everyone will receive supernatural healing.
-We don’t always understand why God does as he does, only that he is God and will do what is right.
+Sometimes he doesn’t just flick a switch to make the illness vanish, sometimes the healing comes through the conventional ways of doctors, psychiatrists, counselors, therapists, and medication.
+By persuading someone not to take their medicines in preference for a quick, supernatural healing that God may not have in store for them, the sufferer is being denied something that will help them, right now.

 “Scripture says everything that happens is for your own good!”

 The actual verse found in Romans 8:28, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 This verse in no way implies that the sufferer should sit back and accept the illness for the rest of their life.
 It also does not say that illnesses are not to be fought with the intention of a cure.
 While God may well have things to do with a depressed person, the illness is not a good thing itself, and it may take years before you see positive results from it.